s2n-cnit/nfvcl-ng/docs/source/blueprints/5gcores/5gcore_blue_creation.md

 - In the `network_endpoints` section:
   - `mgt` is the management network.
-  - `wan` is the network on which the K8s load balancer will assign the addresses to the core components.
+  - `wan` is the network on which the K8s load balancer will assign the addresses to the core network functions.
   - `n3` the N3 network for UPF <-> gNB connection.
   - `n6` the N6 network for UPF <-> internet connection.
 - The `dnn` and `net_name` fields in `data_nets` section can be chosen as desired, but it must be the same for both.
   Furthermore, when you create a UERANSIM blueprint you must set the field `apn` equal to `dnn` and `net_name` value.
 - Dnn `cidrs` must not overlap.
+- In the `areas` section for each are you need to set:
+  - `upf.type`: the UPF implementation to deploy in this area, currently you can choose between `sdcore_upf` and `oai_upf`, beware that using an UPF implementation different from the core may not work.
+  - `networks`:
+    - `n3`: The network to use for user plane data between gNB and UPF (going through the router)
+    - `n6`: The network to use for user plane data between UPF and internet (going through the router)
+    - `gnb`: The network between gNB and Router

+For more details about the networks check 5G topology TODO

 Example payload for two areas, two slice and two subscribers.